 Happy National Pancake Day!
-These fluffy pancakes are lightly spiced, loaded with pumpkin, and made extra special with chocolate chips!
+These Pumpkin Chocolate Chip Pancakes are fluffy pancakes, lightly spiced, loaded with pumpkin, and made extra special with chocolate chips!

 Happy Fall, Y’all!
 With this past Tuesday being the first official day of fall and today being National Pancake Day, these pumpkin chocolate chip pancakes were destined to happen and boy are they delish!